United States Army Communications-Electronics Command: Mission

 CECOM specializes in communications-electronics systems and equipment, to include setting up headquarters and command and tactical operations centers in remote areas to installing and maintaining communications systems in vehicles and aircraft.
 CECOM also provides training activities, field support for modifications and upgrades, and logistical expertise.
-The C4ISR Materiel Enterprise is a subset of the Army's Materiel Enterprise; one of four Army Enterprises, which also include: Human Capital, Readiness, and Services and Infrastructure.
+The C5ISR Materiel Enterprise is a subset of the Army's Materiel Enterprise; the latter is one of four Army enterprises, which include: Human Capital, Readiness, and Services and Infrastructure.

-CERDEC transfer to AFC

-In 2019 RDECOM, and thus CERDEC was transferred to U.S. Army Futures Command (AFC), and renamed as the Combat Capabilities Development Command, or DEVCOM, and the C5ISR Center respectively.
-The LCMC, namely United States Army Communications-Electronics Command, and the Program Executive Officers (PEOs) are to coordinate with AFC and their Cross-Functional Team (CFT)'s modernization efforts of materiel.

 History

-The history of the Communications-Electronics Command began with the establishment of a Signal Corps training facility and radio research and development laboratory at Fort Monmouth, NJ in 1917.
-In 1929, the Signal Corps' Electrical Laboratory of Washington and the Signal Corps Research Laboratory of New York merged with the Radio Laboratories at Fort Monmouth to form the consolidated "Signal Corps Laboratories."
+The history of the Communications-Electronics Command began in 1917, with the establishment of a Signal Corps training facility and radio research and development laboratory at Fort Monmouth, New Jersey.
+In 1929, the Signal Corps' Electrical Laboratory of Washington and the Signal Corps Research Laboratory of New York merged with the Radio Laboratories at Fort Monmouth to form the Signal Corps Laboratories (SCL).